 Best for bragging rights

 Red Mountain, BC

 Still not well known on the UK market, Red Mountain has long been a cult resort for experts who can handle the steep terrain and tree runs of its original Granite mountain.
 That said, while much of Red’s 2,877 skiable acres is given over to gnarly black runs, a second, smaller mountain, Grey, with 1,000 acres, offers mainly intermediate terrain.

 For experts, Red also has a further 195 acres of patrolled ski area on Mount Kirkup, accessed by a snowcat service, giving a backcountry feeling within the ski area.
 The service is good value, and there are other challenging cat-skiing areas near here too.

 All four of Red’s chairlifts are slow.
 Runs are marked on the piste map but not nearly so clearly on the mountain, so having a local guide is helpful.
 And many retired locals volunteer to guide visitors around – and they are likely to be experts.
 More Canadian ski team members over the years originate from Red than anywhere else in Canada.

 As well as accommodation at the base there is more in the small old mining town of Rossland, 4km away and served by free shuttle-buses.
 The town has a laid-back, welcoming atmosphere.

 Where to stay

-New for 2018/19, The Josie is Red Mountain Resort's only ski-in/ski-out, boutique hotel.
-Next to the Silverlode chairlift, it has 106 rooms, spa and slope-side outdoor pool.
-From £1,329 including flights and car hire with Ski Safari.
+The Josie is Red Mountain’s only ski-in/ski-out boutique hotel.
+Located next to the Silverlode chairlift, it has 106 rooms, a spa and a slope-side outdoor pool.
+From £1,325 including flights and car hire with Ski Safari.